tc39/proposal-regexp-unicode-sequence-properties/README.md

-# ECMAScript proposal: support sequence properties in Unicode property escapes
+# ECMAScript proposal: support properties of strings (a.k.a. “sequence properties”) in Unicode property escapes

 ## Status